-Ensure that the carbon storage potential of farmland within the district is maximised whilst balancing this with the need to produce food and ensure farms remain viable.
+• Ensure that the carbon storage potential of farmland within the district is maximised whilst balancing this with the need to produce food and ensure farms remain viable.

-- Researching and mapping potential opportunities to plant trees, widen and reconnect hedgerows, and change land management practices to improve the carbon storage capacity of farmland in the district; - Researching and mapping potential opportunities to re-wild and re-instate major carbon sequestering features such as saltmarshes, peatlands and wetlands; - Engaging with the farming community on what measures they are already undertaking, raise awareness and support them to take action on their land; and - Exploring potential to incorporate policies into Local Plan Review supporting rural diversification where it will enable farmers to change practices to more viably deliver ecosystem services.
+- Researching and mapping potential opportunities to plant trees, widen and reconnect hedgerows, and change land management practices to improve the carbon storage capacity of farmland in the district; - Researching and mapping potential opportunities to re-wild and re-instate major carbon sequestering features such as saltmarshes, peatlands and wetlands; - Lobbying Government to ensure that future iterations of the national Environment Plan and any replacement subsidy systems encourage more sustainable land management practices to reduce carbon emissions, encourage sequestration and deliver wider ecosystem services; - Engaging with landowners and the farming community on what measures they are already undertaking, raise awareness and support them to take action on their land; and - Exploring potential to incorporate policies into Local Plan Review supporting rural diversification where it will enable landowners and farmers to change practices to more viably deliver ecosystem services.